GIPdA/MemoAladin/README.md

 Very cheap Arduino-compatible STM32 board, also known as "Blue Pill": <http://wiki.stm32duino.com/index.php?title=Blue_Pill>

+	You need to fix the USB pullup by replacing R10 with a 1.5k resistor or opt for the dirty fix like me and add a 1.8k resistor between PA12 and 3V3.

 USB-Serial for PC comm, and original dive computer wires/connectors.
 Small LED for status.

 Pinout: